KlasiFate/graphs-task/README.md

+## What is it?
+This package represents task of subject "Graphs and algorithms".
+Task is implementation algorithm which builds tree from graph basing on DFS algorithm

 ## Install and activate virtual environment
 IMPORTANT: this package needs python version 3.10 and numpy
 - Using poetry on linux and windows